How to Monitor Website Changes That Matter

 The Changes That Break Your Content

 That stall is the whole problem in miniature.
 You instrumented the page.
 You never instrumented the dependency between that page and the number you published off the back of it.
-A change matters to you only when it reaches a claim you already published.
-Everything else is motion on a page you happen to be watching.
+A change matters to you only when it reaches a claim you already made.

-The reframe is a change of unit.
-A page-change monitor watches a rendered surface and reports motion on it.
-The thing that breaks is one layer in: the assertion you made while assuming a source would hold still.
-Treat that assertion as the object worth watching, and the question changes: did the statement you published stop matching its source?
-This is the layer content maintenance infrastructure works at, where every figure you publish becomes a tracked claim with a source attached and a status of its own, so the figure keeps answering for itself long after you publish it.
+The fix is a change of unit.
+The thing that actually breaks is one layer in from the page: the assertion you made while assuming a source would hold still.
+Treat that assertion as the object worth watching, and the question sharpens: did the statement you published stop matching its source?
+This is the layer content maintenance infrastructure works at, where every figure you publish becomes a tracked claim with a source attached and a status of its own.

 How to Monitor a Source Page for Changes That Matter

-The method to monitor website changes that matter has three steps.
+The method has three steps.
 Only the last one looks like the monitoring you came here for.

-First, find the source pages your published claims depend on.
-Look for the pages a sentence of yours quotes, the ones a published claim leans on for its number.
-Open a post that still ranks and read it for assertions: every statistic, every "as of" date, every comparison that says one thing outperforms another is a claim pointing at a source that can move without telling you.
-You can do this read by hand.
-You can also let a tool do the extraction pass, which is the second step.
+Find the source pages your claims depend on.
+Open a post that still ranks and read it for assertions: every statistic, every "as of" date, every comparison that says one thing outperforms another.
+Each one is a claim pointing at a source that can move without telling you.

 When a Source Changes, How the Staleness Travels

 A page-change alert ends the moment it fires.
-A claim-level flag starts a chain reaction, because one source rarely supports just one sentence.
+A claim-level flag starts a chain reaction.

-Wherever you land on that ladder, every rung but the last answers a different question than the one you started with.
-You wanted to know which of your claims went wrong.
-Three of the four answers tell you only that a page, somewhere, moved.
+Wherever you land on that ladder, every rung but the last tells you only that a page somewhere moved, never which of your claims went wrong.

 Living Content